seadowg/travel-guides/sf-guide.md

 ### Giordano Bros.
 (Columbus Ave. & Broadway)

 This is a Pittsburgh themed bar that does some amazing "All in One" sandwhiches.
-By all in one they mean bread, fries, cheese, slaw and some kind of meat(s).
+By "all in one" they mean bread, fries, cheese, slaw and some kind of meat(s).

 ## Do Touristy Shit